CCRI-Cyberknights/page/README.md

 - Multi-page Design: Uses a single `index.html` file with a JavaScript router to display multiple pages, each corresponding to a different QR code.
 This allows us to use multiple QR codes that direct to a single, easily manageable URL.
 - Fully Responsive: The site is built with Tailwind CSS, ensuring a clean and optimal viewing experience on any device, from desktop computers to mobile phones.
+- Clean UI/UX: Simplified navigation with consistent design patterns, organized resource categories, and beginner-friendly guidance.
 - Key Landing Pages:
   - Home: Features a hero section announcing venue changes and club mission
   - Cybersecurity Club: Provides links to our main club page and the official signup form
   - CyberKnights Linux: Contains step-by-step instructions for booting the Linux distro from a USB drive, including a list of common one-time boot menu keys
   - Calendar: Displays meeting schedules with color-coded meeting types and clickable room numbers
-  - Resources: Curated tools and links for learning and competitions
+  - Resources: Curated tools and links for learning and competitions with organized categories and default club filter
   - Campus Maps: Interactive maps for meeting locations (e.g., `/map-warwick-4080`)

 ## Getting Started